 - Inositol hexaniacinate, a form of vitamin B3 or niacin, may reduce frequency of Raynaud's attacks.
 In studies, people took high doses of inositol hexaniacinate, which can be dangerous if not monitored by a doctor.
 If you want to try inositol hexaniacinate, ask your doctor to determine the right dose for you.

-- Magnesium (200 mg three times per day) opens up blood vessels.
-Some doctors suggest taking a magnesium supplement, although there are no scientific studies to see whether it works.
+- Magnesium (200 mg, 3 times per day) opens up blood vessels.
+Some doctors suggest taking a magnesium supplement, although there are no scientific studies to show it works.
 Take with meals and reduce dose if diarrhea occurs.
 Magnesium can interact with a number of medications, including antibiotics, drugs used to treat high blood pressure, and drugs used to treat osteoporosis.
 Ask your doctor before taking a magnesium supplement.

 Herbs are a way to strengthen and tone the body's systems.
 As with any therapy, you should work with your doctor to diagnose your problem before starting treatment.
 You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
 Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
 Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

 Tell your doctor if you are pregnant or nursing before taking any herbs.

-Ginkgo (Ginkgo biloba) 120 - 160 mg per day -- can open up blood vessels and increase circulation in the fingers.
-One preliminary study found that people with Raynaud's who took 160 mg of ginkgo per day has less pain.
-Talk to your health care provider before taking ginkgo.
+Ginkgo (Ginkgo biloba) 120 to 160 mg per day -- can open up blood vessels and increase circulation in the fingers.
+One preliminary study found that people with Raynaud's who took 160 mg of ginkgo per day had less pain.
+Talk to your doctor before taking ginkgo.
 Do not take ginkgo if you have a history of seizures.
 Ginkgo can interact with several herbs and medications, and can increase your risk of bleeding, especially if you take blood thinners.
 There's some concern that Ginkgo can negatively impact fertility.
 In extremely high doses, Ginkgo has also been linked to cancers in animals.
 Speak to your doctor.